AmateurAnalytics/Archived-Tools/README.md

 Visualization included radar charts and bar charts.

+2. Dual Heatmap

+Uses a 6x6 grid to define where the ball landed after an attack or serve

+Creates a frequency heatmap for attacks and serves

+Simple visuals using conditional formatting

 More spreadsheets will be added over time as new tools are developed.

 🚀 Why archive these?